SoftwareAG/c8y-docs/content/edge/edge-installation-bundle/accessing-platform.md

 ### How to reset your password {#how-to-reset-your-password}

 To reset your password, you must first configure the “reset password” template and email server settings in the Edge appliance.
-For information about configuring the email server, see [Configuring the email server](/edge/configuration/#configuring-email-server).
+For information about configuring the email server, see [Configuring the email server](/edge/edge-configuration/#configuring-email-server).

-For information about resetting the password, see [How to reset your password](/users-guide/getting-started/#how-to-reset-your-password) in the *User guide*.
+For information about resetting the password, see [How to reset your password](/get-familiar-with-the-ui/platform-access/#to-reset-your-password).

 ### How to access pages using URLs {#how-to-access-pages-using-urls}

-For information about accessing pages using the URLs, see [How to access pages using URLs](/users-guide/getting-started/#how-to-access-pages-using-urls) in the *User guide*.
+For information about accessing pages using the URLs, see [How to access pages using URLs](/get-familiar-with-the-ui/platform-access/#url).